vnen/godot-tiled-importer/README.md

 * Occluder shapes are set as closed if a polygon is used and as open if it is a polyline.

+* For isometric staggered maps, only odd-indexed is supported.
+For even-indexed it would require some extra tricks during import.
+This may be available in the future.

-## Options
+## Options (Maps and TileSets)

 There are two import presets: `Default` and `Pixel Art`.
 The difference is that the `Pixel Art` preset don't use any flag for the texture, disabling filter, mipmaps, and repeat.

+Because it overrides the image flags, it also embed internal images by default, otherwise it won't make a difference.
+If you want to avoid that, use the Default preset and import your images without flags.

 Note that you can set a different default preset on Godot.

 ### Custom Properties